tilemill-project/tilemill/platforms/osx/PACKAGE.md

     ./index.js

+You should see it listening on a port and reachable at that port over HTTP.

-Now go build and package the tilemill app:
+Now go build and package the TileMill OS X wrapper app:

     cd platforms/osx
     make clean
     make run # test and check version make zip # package

-Then rename the TileMill.zip to TileMill-$VER.zip.
+Then rename the `TileMill.zip` to `TileMill-$VER.zip`.
 For example:

     mv TileMill.zip TileMill-0.6.0.zip